tectiv3/solo/README.md

 ### `solo:dumps`

 Solo also ships with a custom "[Dump Server](https://symfony.com/doc/current/components/var_dumper.html)" that will intercept `dump` commands from your code and show them in Solo instead of inline.
-You can run this as a normal artisan command via `php artisan solo:make`.
+You can run this as a normal artisan command via `php artisan solo:dumps`.

 ## FAQ